Drug Tolerance vs. Drug Dependence vs. Drug Addiction

 About Seasons in Malibu

 Drug tolerance, drug dependence, and drug addiction are all intertwined, and they all lead to one place: a fatal overdose.
-The only way to avoid a fatal overdose is by getting treatment at one of the top-rated drug rehabs in Malibu.
+The only way to avoid a fatal overdose is by getting treatment at our luxury drug rehab in Malibu.
 Whether you are tolerant, dependent, or in the throes of addiction, we can help you.
 Treatment at Seasons in Malibu is systemic, integrative and client-centered.
 Our philosophy is grounded in the understanding that in order for the client to heal, the entire system needs the opportunity to heal along with them.

 It is a priority for us that our life-changing drug and alcohol treatment be available to the people who need it.
 We are fully familiar with how much strength and courage it takes to pick up the phone and ask for help.
 Our counselors are invested in your well-being and are ready around-the-clock to guide you or a trusted friend or family member through the initial steps of overcoming drug or alcohol addiction.